-Figure 1 shows that network upgrade cost estimates increase over time for the second but not the third study.
-In the second study, later cohorts of entrants have both a higher probability of network upgrade costs (Panel A) and higher such costs (Panel C).
+Figure 1 shows that network upgrade cost estimates increase over time for the second study but not the third study.
+In the second study, later cohorts of entrants have both a higher probability of having network upgrade costs (Panel A) and higher network upgrade costs (Panel C).
 This increase is present for both wind and solar (red) and other fuel types (blue).
-We do not see a similar increase in second-study POI costs (Figure S2).
+We do not see a similar increase in second study POI costs (figure S2).
 In the third study, the estimated network upgrade costs are low (D), and, if anything, the share of projects with network upgrade costs is decreasing over time (B).

-We next map second-study network upgrade costs and find that geographically adjacent projects can have very different network upgrade costs.
-Given the pattern of increasing costs over time, Figure 2 maps these costs separately for generators that entered the queue 2011-2018 (Panel A) and 2019-2020 (Panel B).
-Although costs tend to be higher along the coasts, the within-region variation is greater than the across-region variation.
-We also see that the pattern of rising second-study network upgrade costs is not driven by one region of PJM.
+We next map second study network upgrade costs and find that geographically adjacent projects can have very different network upgrade costs.
+Given the pattern of increasing costs over time, Figure 2 maps these costs separately for generators that entered the queue from 2011-2018 (Panel A) and 2019-2020 (Panel B).
+While costs tend to be higher along the coasts, the within region variation in these costs is greater than the across region variation.
+We also see that the pattern of rising second study network upgrade costs is not driven by one region of PJM.
 Figure S3 shows that POI costs can also vary significantly within narrow geographies.

-We also use regression analysis to examine which project characteristics are most predictive of second-study network upgrade costs.
-Table S2 shows that smaller projects are less likely to have network upgrade costs but, if they do, have higher costs per kW.
+We also use regression analysis to examine which project characteristics are most predictive of second study network upgrade costs.
+Table S2 shows that smaller projects are less likely to have network upgrade costs but, if they do have costs, have higher costs per kW.
 We do not find that network upgrade costs are higher for renewable generators than for other fuel types, as least on a cost per kW basis.
-Across all specifications, observable characteristics explain no more than 40 percent of the variation in network upgrade costs.
-Observable characteristics explain more of the variation in POI costs but still less than 50 percent.
-We also do not find that network upgrade costs are higher when the transmission owner (TO) doing the study owns incumbent generators that may be harmed by new entrants (Figure S4; see Materials and Methods).
+Across all specifications, observable characteristics explain no more than forty percent of the variation in network upgrade costs.
+Observable characteristics explain more of the variation in POI costs but still less than fifty percent.
+We also do not find that network upgrade costs are higher when the transmission owner doing the study owns incumbent generators that may be harmed by new entrants (figure S4, more detail in materials and methods).